-Mr. Kellerman.
+Mr. KELLERMAN.
 OK.
 From the noise of which I was in the process of turning to determine where it was or what it was, it carried on right then.
-Why I in that re and lying him.
+Why I am so positive, gentlemen, that it was his voice-there is only one man in that back seat that was from Boston, and the accents carried very clearly.